iter8-tools/iter8/mkdocs/docs/tutorials/knative/testing-strategies/hybrid.md

     ![Hybrid testing](../../../images/quickstart-hybrid.png)

-???+ warning "Platform setup"
+??? warning "Platform setup"
-    Follow [these steps](../setup-for-tutorials.md) to install Iter8 and Knative in your K8s cluster.
+    1. Install Iter8 and Knative in your K8s cluster as described in the [platform setup instructions for slo validation quick start experiment](../slovalidation-helmex.md).

 ## 1. Create app versions
 Deploy two versions of a Knative app.